-Fifth grade math also emphasizes real life situations to help students strengthen their skills and solve problems that occur in their own lives.
+Fifth grade math also emphasizes real-life situations to help students strengthen their skills and solve problems that occur in their own lives.
 To do this, it often uses real-life objects and math tools like money, rulers, and visuals to teach new concepts.
-As in previous grades, 5th graders are often asked to explain how they solve problems in order to ensure that they truly understand the concepts underlying the equations they solve.
+As in previous grades, 5th graders are often asked to explain how they solve problems to ensure that they truly understand the underlying concepts.

-In order to build math skills, your 5th grader:
+To build math skills, your 5th grader: